Killandio/Killandio/README.md

 ### 🎓 Projects and Learning

-> With each new learning, I try to apply my knowledge in small practical projects, which help me solidify my understanding and develop a deeper comprehension of the tools I use.
-I'm open to collaborating on projects, especially those that promote social impact or technological innovation.
+> As I continue my learning journey, I focus on applying my knowledge in personal projects.
+These projects help me deepen my understanding of the tools I use and enhance my problem-solving skills.
+Currently, my priority is to develop practical experience while building a solid foundation in programming and technology.

 #### Recent Projects